JaydeepDhole/MLProject/README.md

 ---

 ## c.
 Models used
-(1 mark for all metrics for each model)

 The following models were trained on the same dataset and evaluated on the hold-out test split: